erleonard/aspire-semantic-kernel-creative-writer/README.md

 To load sample product data into Azure AI Search as vector store, use the notebook inside `./data/`.

+## Guidance

+### Region Availability

+This template uses `gpt-4o` and `text-embedding-3-large` which may not be available in all Azure regions.
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly

+* we recommend using eastus2 or swedencentral

+### Costs

+You can estimate the cost of this project's architecture with [Azure's pricing calculator](https://azure.microsoft.com/pricing/calculator/)

+### Security

+This template has [Managed Identity](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview) and Key Vault built in to eliminate the need for developers to manage credentials.
+Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.
+Additionally, we have added a [GitHub Action tool](https://github.com/microsoft/security-devops-action) that scans the infrastructure-as-code files and generates a report containing any detected issues.
+To ensure best practices in your repo we recommend anyone creating solutions based on our templates ensure that the [Github secret scanning](https://docs.github.com/code-security/secret-scanning/about-secret-scanning) setting is enabled in your repos.

 ## Resources

 - [Semantic Kernel Documentation](https://learn.microsoft.com/en-us/semantic-kernel/overview/)